rozgonyiadam/hass-cardwallet/README.md

 ---

-## Features
+## ✨ Features

-- ✅ View and manage your own cards
+- ✅ View and manage your own cards in a single dashboard card
 - 👥 See cards added by other users
 - 🔄 Switch between QR code and barcode views
 - 📝 Edit or delete your cards